PremiumAiSolutions/workflow_templates/README.md

 - **Customize thoughtfully:** Adapt to your needs while preserving the template structure
 - **Review regularly:** Update templates as your systems evolve
 - **Documentation is key:** Keep the operational guidelines current and comprehensive
+- **Validate your work:** Use the provided validation script to ensure correctness
+- **Platform compatibility:** Adapt paths and settings for your specific OS (Windows/Linux/Mac)

+## Troubleshooting

+If you encounter issues while implementing these templates:

+1. Check the `docs/Troubleshooting_Guide.md` for common issues and solutions
+2. Validate your configuration files using the `scripts/validate_configs.ps1` script
+3. For Mermaid flowchart issues, refer to `docs/Mermaid_Flowchart_Guide.md`

 ## Supporting Information

 For more detailed guidance, refer to:
 - `docs/How to Use Your Mcp Assistant and Workflow Templates.md` - Step-by-step implementation guide
 - `docs/Master Template Structures for Mcp Assistants and Workflows.md` - Detailed explanation of template structures
+- `docs/Implementation_Checklist.md` - Complete checklist for template implementation
+- `docs/Troubleshooting_Guide.md` - Solutions for common implementation issues

 ## Getting Help